isoaxe/ravenous/README.md

 ## Local Setup

-The project can be cloned and set up locally by the following CLI commands from the **ravenous directory**.
+The project can be forked and set up locally by the following CLI commands from the **ravenous directory**.

 ### `npm install`